Met0o/air-quality-monitor/README.md

 # Raspberry Pi 4 and SDS011 air-quality-monitor

-Simple docker setup for a home-made PM 2.5 & PM 10 air quality monitoring system.
+Simple docker setup for a home-made PM 2.5 & PM 10, Co2, Temperature, and Humidity air quality monitoring system.

 This code is intended to work with Raspberry Pi 4 and air quality sensor SDS011.